18F/methods/_resources/participatory-design-inclusivity-heuristics.md

         <p>Creating intentionally liminal (“transitory”) spaces actively suspends the norms under which the team operates, thus encouraging new ideas and critical thinking.</p>
       </td>
       <td class="col-good-signs">
-        <p>The team regularly facilitates the creation of deliberative spaces to encourage lateral thinking (for example, <a href="../design-studios">design studios</a>, <a href="http://www.liberatingstructures.com/" rel="nofollow">liberating structures</a>, or <a href="http://gamestorming.com/">gamestorming</a> sessions) and collaborative sensemaking.
-Team members are encouraged to imagine what the world would be like if particular constraints didn’t exist (for example, profit).
+        <p>The team regularly facilitates the creation of deliberative spaces to encourage lateral thinking; for example, <a href="../design-studios">design studios</a>, <a href="http://www.liberatingstructures.com/" rel="nofollow">liberating structures</a>, or <a href="http://gamestorming.com/">gamestorming</a> sessions and collaborative sensemaking.
 The team regularly creates spaces where team and community members can critically reflect on recent decisions and the processes by which they were made; for example, retrospectives, critique groups, town halls, etc.</p>
       </td>
       <td class="col-warning-signs">
-        <p>The team seldom (or never) makes space for collaborative discussions or self reflection, or liminal spaces are not created in a prudent way (e.g., the team doesn’t intend to act on feedback, or it only creates such spaces at the end of projects when it can no longer course-correct).
-Team members who join liminal spaces do not fully participate.
-The team doesn’t provide enough time for people to process before speaking up (if there aren’t many silent moments, you’re probably not thinking hard enough).</p>
+        <p>The team seldom makes space for collaborative discussions, lateral thinking, or self reflection.
+Liminal spaces are not created in a prudent way; for example, the team never intends to act on self-critical discussions, or it only creates liminal spaces at the end of projects when it can no longer course-correct.
+Team members who join liminal spaces do not fully participate.</p>
       </td>
     </tr>
     <tr>